jeandersonbc/algorithms-and-ds/README.md

 I'm reviewing some of my text books when I was learning data structures and algorithms.

-### With so many implementations in the internet, why another one?
+### With so many implementations, why another repository?

 * I decided to put my code here to keep track of my progress.
 * I like to solve programming problems.
 Put solutions to copy and paste it later